 ITmk 3 Process of making Iron Nuggets

-ITmk3 process is also known as Iron making Technologies mark 3 and is based on coal reduction technologies.
-IT mark 1 is the iron making process by blast furnace while the IT mark 2 is the iron making by direct reduction mostly by gas based reduction processes (Fig 1).
+ITmk3 process is also known as Iron making technologies (IT) mark 3 and is one of the coal reduction technologies.
+IT mark 1 is the iron making process by blast furnace (BF) while the IT mark 2 is the iron making by direct reduction mostly by gas based reduction processes (Fig 1).
 This process has been developed by Kobe Steel and is environmental friendly.

-Fig 1 – Iron making technologies
+Fig 1 Iron making technologies

 The laboratory testing of the process was carried out during 1996 to 1998.
-During the period 1999 to 2000 a small pilot plant of capacity 3,000 tons per year was constructed and operated at Kakogawa Works of Kobe Steel, Japan.
+During the period 1999 to 2000 a small pilot plant of capacity 3,000 tons per day was constructed and operated at Kakogawa Works of Kobe Steel, Japan.
 In the years 2002 to 2004 a pilot demonstration plant of 25,000 tons per year was constructed and operated at Minnesota, USA.
 The construction of first commercial plant of capacity 500,000 tons per year started at Hoyt Lakes Minnesota in 2007 and the operation in this plant started in January 2010.

-Fig 2 – ITmk 3 process on Iron- Carbon phase diagram
+Fig 2 – ITmk3 process on iron- carbon phase diagram

 The main features of the process are given below.

 - Non coking coal is used as a reductant.

-- The pellets are charged into a Rotary Hearth Furnace (RHF), heated to 1350 deg C, reduced, melted and separated into metal and slag.
+- The pellets are charged into a rotary hearth furnace (RHF), heated to 1350 deg C, reduced, melted and separated into metal and slag.

 - The process is simple and uses conventional equipment.
 Further the small retention time also facilitates the start up and stopping of the plant.
 Iron ore fines and pulverized coal are agglomerated into composite pellets.

-Fig 4 – ITmk 3 process flow
+Fig 4 – Flowsheet of ITmk3 process

 The reactions between iron ore and coal remain the same as for the general iron making process and are given below.

-CO2 + C = 2 CO ————————- 2
+CO2 + C = 2CO

-C(s) = C (carburized) ——————- 3
+C(s) = C (carburized)

-Product of ITmk3 process
+Product of the ITmk3 process

 Fig 5 – Iron nuggets

-Specific Consuption values for ITmk 3 process
+Specific Consumption values for ITmk3 process

-Typical layout of the ITmk 3 process
+Typical layout of the ITmk3 process

-Fig 6 – Typical layout
+Fig 6 – Typical plant layout for ITmk3 process

 Advantages of the ITmk3 Process